Skip to content

 The Trust Collapse

-Government trust sits at 22%.
-Media trust hit 28%.
-Church membership fell below 50% for the first time in 80 years.
+Government trust at roughly 17% (Pew, 2024 — near record lows).
+Media trust at a record-low 28%.
+Church membership below 50% for the first time in 80 years.
 136 newspapers close per year.
-This is not a crisis of belief — it is six sectors hitting the same wall at the same time, and the wall has a name.
+This is not a crisis of belief — it is six sectors hitting the same wall at the same time.
+The wall has a name: the gap between what these institutions charge and what they deliver.

-Twenty-two percent.
-That is how many Americans tell Pew Research they trust the federal government to do what is right.
+Roughly 17% of Americans tell Pew Research they trust the federal government to do the right thing always or most of the time (2024 — near record lows since the Pew time series began in 1958).
 Media trust, per Gallup, sits at 28% — the lowest the poll has ever recorded.
 Only 16% believe their health insurer is working in their interest.
 Church membership dropped below 50% for the first time since the 1940s.

-We sat with these numbers for a while before writing this.
-Lined them up on a whiteboard.
+We lined them up on a whiteboard.
 Government, media, healthcare, religion, education, retail — six pillars of American institutional life, all at or near historic lows in the same window of time.
 The sound of it is almost numbing, the way a fire alarm becomes background noise if it rings long enough.

 But this is not background noise.
 This is structural.